See how much California’s gas tax will rise through 2020

 Leaders of a separate push to eliminate the gas tax, which has received funding from Republican gubernatorial candidate John Cox, said Friday that they have collected more than 400,000 of the roughly 585,000 they need to collect by May 21.

-A December poll by UC Berkeley’s Institute of Governmental Studies found 52 percent of likely voters would support an initiative repealing the increases, while 46 percent said they “strongly” support repealing the charges.
+A December poll by UC Berkeley’s Institute of Governmental Studies found 52 percent of likely voters would support an initiative repealing the increases, and 46 percent said they “strongly” support repealing the charges.

 The tax increases from Senate Bill 1 took effect on Nov.
 1. Motorists are paying another 12 cents per gallon for gasoline and 20 cents per gallon on diesel fuel, along with a 4 percent increase in sales taxes on diesel.